markus-wa/demoinfocs-golang/README.md

 ## Acknowledgements

-This library was originally based on <a href="https://github.com/ValveSoftware/csgo-demoinfo" rel="external">Valve's demoinfogo</a> and <a href="https://github.com/StatsHelix/demoinfo" rel="external">SatsHelix's demoinfo</a> (although today it shares little resemblence with these two).
+This library was originally based on <a href="https://github.com/ValveSoftware/csgo-demoinfo" rel="external">Valve's demoinfogo</a> and <a href="https://github.com/StatsHelix/demoinfo" rel="external">SatsHelix's demoinfo</a>.

 For Counter-Strike 2, [dotabuff/manta](https://github.com/dotabuff/manta) was an amazing resource for how to parse Source 2 demos and CS2 support would not have been possible without it.<br>
 I would also like to specifically thank [@akiver](https://github.com/akiver) & [@LaihoE](https://github.com/LaihoE) for their brilliant help with CS2.